ikoniqoz/nitrodocs/content/developers/addons/modules/basic-structure.md

 Each module contains a <dfn>details.php</dfn> file which contains its name, description, version, whether it is available in the backend and/or frontend, admin menus, etc. If you set a module to `backend => false` then it will not show in the admin panel menu.
 Likewise if you set it to `frontend => false` it will not be available in places like Navigation where it shows a list of modules to link to.

-When the __CP > Addons__ page is loaded or when PyroCMS is installed it indexes all <dfn>details.php</dfn> files and stores the data from the `info()` method in the _default\_modules_ table.
+When the __CP > Addons__ page is loaded or when NitroCMS is installed it indexes all <dfn>details.php</dfn> files and stores the data from the `info()` method in the _default\_modules_ table.
 If you make edits to this file the changes will not be seen until it is re-installed or you edit the table manually.
 One exception is the sections and shortcuts used by the admin panel.
 These are loaded each time they are needed so you can place permission checks around them and control the menus the way you need to.

 You must use `$this->db->dbprefix('table_name')` when running manual queries.
 This makes sure the module is using the correct database table as all table names are prefixed with a "site ref" which in most installations will simply be "default_".
 This ensures that you may easily upgrade to Professional if the need arises or that you may distribute the module for installation on both Community and Pro.

 <div class="tip"><strong>Note:</strong> this is only necessary when using <code>$this->db->query()</code> or similar.
 Active Record such as <code>$this->db->where()</code> and <code>$this->db->get()</code> add the prefix automatically.
 You can also manage your tables with dbforge to avoid this step as it automatically adds the prefix.</div>

 If you wish to create a module that is available for use across all sites on a Multi-Site install then you can specify your own prefix before running queries to that table.
-Just remember to set it back in case PyroCMS makes more queries after your module.
+Just remember to set it back in case NitroCMS makes more queries after your module.
 You may set the prefix using `$this->db->set_dbprefix('custom');` and you may set it back by using `$this->db->set_dbprefix(SITE_REF.'_');`

 Here is the basic structure for the details.php file: